OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Those are not my words, they were written by Brent Ozar in [his own review of “DRE”](https://www.brentozar.com/archive/2017/11/book-review-database-reliability-engineering-campbell-majors/).

 As I was compiling this blog post I came across Brent’s review and, frankly, I love it.
 He said exactly what I wanted to say, but better.
-He explains how the reader should approach the book, depending on whether they are a DBA, a manager or a developer/SysAdmin.
+He explains how the reader should approach the book, depending on whether they are a DBA, a manager, or a developer/SysAdmin.

 Personally, my favorite take-aways from DRE were the focus on “resilience over robustness” and the ubiquitous use of SLOs as a method for aligning objectives and improving collaboration across the “wall of confusion” between dev and ops.
 I also appreciated the focus on “operational visibility” as opposed to traditional monitoring, which gets to the heart of the current #observability debate.